Public Pier — No Fishing License Required

 Most of the water is fairly shallow and the bottom here is mud and sand.
 The most common catch are species that prefer this environment.
 Expect the typical bay species—white croaker, queenfish, topsmelt, jacksmelt, diamond turbot, perch, halibut, guitarfish, bat rays, round stingray, smoothhound sharks and a few leopard sharks.
 Needlefish are a common sight and will often molest the baits but few are caught.
 Bonefish are a regular catch for those using the right bait.
 Pelagic species, including mackerel and bonito, may make an appearance so anglers should come with a variety of baits.

 The inside waters of the pier, between the boat slips and the pier is shallower and offers up a mud and eelgrass covered bottom that is a little tougher to fish.
-Although fewer people fish this area some do try for bass, bay bass (spotted bay bass) and sand bass.
+Although fewer people fish this area some do try for bass, bay bass (spotted bay bass), sand bass and various croakers.

 The channel at the end of the pier seems to see a little more water flow and often seems the place to fish for larger sharks and rays.
 Unfortunately the pier is not open at night, the best time to catch the sharays.